 Your cleanouts are the best way to get direct access to your sewer line.
 They are generally located right outside a home in the yard – they are those white plastic-capped pipes that come out a few inches from the ground.
 Regular maintenance on these cleanouts can help keep your yard clean and smell-free.
 Check them every month or two to ensure they are full of water and that the caps are tight and secure.
 If you notice any smell, unscrew the cap and pour a small bit of bleach inside.

-If you are in need of help with your sewer maintenance or repair contact Econo West at 661-947-2653.
+If you are in need of help with your sewer maintenance or repair contact Econo West Heating Air & Plumbing at (661) 947-2653.
 With our many years of experience and our full range of services, we can keep your sewer system in good shape for years to come.